THE COMING OF THE KINGDOM OF GOD

 This admonition applies especially to American Christians because of our material wealth.
 Some have said that Jesus’ statement cannot apply to the rapture, because the rapture will come suddenly without preliminary signs that would give us time to prepare.
 The truth is, once these signs begin, people will not be able to repent.
 Repentance always is a gift from God, and it will not be granted once the tumult commences.
 The righteous will remain righteous and the filthy will remain filthy.
 Remember, in the parable of the virgins, how those who attempted to buy oil when the Bridegroom came were unable to do so.
 But while they were on their way to buy the oil, the bridegroom arrived.
 The virgins who were ready went in with him to the wedding banquet.
 And the door was shut.
 Later the others also came.
 “Sir!
 Sir!” they said.
 “Open the door for us!”
 But he replied, “I tell you the truth, I don’t know you.”
 (Matthew 25:10-12)

 It is imperative that we remain watchful.
 The Spirit is urging us today to purify ourselves so that we will be able to see Him as He is when He appears from Heaven.

 Be always on the watch, and pray that you may be able to escape all that is about to happen, and that you may be able to stand before the Son of Man.
 (Luke 21:36)

-But if our heart is right, and we know and accept the fact that we have to live a consecrated life if we are to please God and be accepted of Him, then the Spirit of God will enable us to see through the current flesh-pleasing preaching, realizing it is unscriptural and contrary to all that God has revealed from the beginning of the creation.
+- But if our heart is right, and we know and accept the fact that we must live a consecrated life if we are to please God and be accepted of Him, then the Spirit of God will enable us to see through the current flesh-pleasing preaching, realizing it is unscriptural and contrary to all that God has revealed from the beginning of the creation.